Android enterprise includes many new features and APIs, as well as some behavior changes, that apply to devices running Android O.

 affiliation IDs match, the users become affiliated.
 Device owners and profile

 to set their affiliation IDs.
-Organizations should choose long, difficult to
+Represent organizations using long, difficult to

 New access for affiliated users